Adam Kronick and Dana Zosky

 T.V.
 Section Head and Head Counsellor

-A Vice-Principal in the Toronto District School Board during the year, Anthony spends his summer working with our oldest campers in the Training Village.
+A Principal in the Toronto District School Board during the year, Anthony spends his summer working with our oldest campers in the Training Village.
 Additionally, he provides support and supervision for our Junior Staff throughout camp.
 Anthony loves CWP and is involved in all areas of camp.

 Creative Arts Supervisor